manasakani/maloq/README.md

 To train an H2O molecule:

-1. Enter /structures/molecules/a-HfO2/train
+1. Enter /structures/molecules/a-HfO2/
-2. To train the network: run main.py --f [path/to/datasets] --run train
+2. To train the network: run train.py --f [path/to/datasets]
-3. To test the network: run main.py --f [path/to/datasets] --run test
+3. To test the network: run test.py --f [path/to/datasets]

 To train an HfO2 material:

-1. Enter /structures/materials/a-HfO2/train
+1. Enter /structures/materials/H2O/
+2. To train the network: run train.py --f [path/to/datasets]
+3. To test the network: run test.py --f [path/to/datasets]